datalakehouse/docs/docs/products/postgresql/howto/pgbouncer-stats.rst

 Access PgBouncer statistics
 ===========================

-PgBouncer is used at DLH for :doc:`../concepts/pg-connection-pooling`.
+PgBouncer is used at datalakehouse for :doc:`../concepts/pg-connection-pooling`.

 Get PgBouncer URL
 ------------------

 PgBouncer URL can be seen under **Pools** in the PostgreSQL service web interface.
-Alternatively it can be extracted via :doc:`DLH Command Line interface<../../../tools/cli>`, using `pg <https://stedolan.github.io/jq/>`_ to parse the JSON response.
+Alternatively it can be extracted via :doc:`datalakehouse Command Line interface<../../../tools/cli>`, using `pg <https://stedolan.github.io/jq/>`_ to parse the JSON response.

 Execute the following command replacing the ``INSTANCE_NAME`` parameter with the name of your instance::